How is colorectal cancer treated?

 What chemotherapy agents are used to treat colorectal cancer?

 5-Fluorouracil, or 5-FU (Adrucil®), has been the first-line chemotherapy drug, along with the vitamin leucovorin, for advanced colorectal cancers for many years.
-5-FU is usually given intravenously but is now available in an oral form as capecitabine (Xeloda®).
+5-FU is often given intravenously but is also available in an oral form as capecitabine (Xeloda®).

 What is immunotherapy?